mkramlich/latlearn/README.md

 There are no opaque binaries or external service dependencies.
 There is no "phoning home" to The Cloud.
 Your data and metrics do not go anywhere else.
 They exist only inside the process of your app's runtime -- ephemerally -- and, at most, in whatever static report files you choose to generate.
 This gives you full control.
 And the report files are plain text, therefore are friendly for version control.
 Yet *structured* enough to help with further "value-add" processing downstream, in-house, if desired.

 The combination of No Dependencies, Total Transparency and Zero Price may be attractive for some devs or teams looking for an alternative to big/heavy/murky commercial packages or cloud services in this problem space.
-I won't name names but if I coughed and my cough sounded to you like "AtaOgd" or "Ew Relicked" or "Plunks" I'd say you were *fantastically* good at spelling the sounds of a cough!
-And then I would look at you funny, and slowly back away, all casual like.

 Span Variants